CS61BR/skeletons_fa22/deques/README.md

 Whenever you make changes to the code, rerun `wasm-pack build --target web`, and **hard-refresh** the browser page.

+Unfortunely, this project only works in Chrome; various issues keep it from working in any other browser.

 ## Testing Code

  - Deques: Simple tests for `LinkedListDeque` are provided; you should add your own tests to the `tests/` folder.